gradio-app/gradio/CONTRIBUTING.md

 ### 📦 Using dev containers

 You can alternatively use dev containers.
-This is supported on all platforms (macOS/Windows/Linux).
+This is supported on all platforms (macOS/Windows/Linux), as well as on GitHub Codespaces.

 Prerequisites: